supposedly/nutshell/README.md

 ```

 Note that in symmetry types where compass directions have no meaning&nbsp;-- the same symmetry types mentioned in
-[Transitions](#transitions), in fact, that use `~` as a shorthand rather than specifying
+[Transitions](#transitions) that use `~` as a shorthand rather than specifying
 compass-direction ranges&nbsp;-- Nutshell enforces the use of numbers, not compass directions, to bind to.
 For instance, under `permute` symmetry, the Golly transition `0, some_var, 0, 0, 0, 0, 0, 0, 0, some_var` is
 replicated as `0, some_var ~ 1, 0; [1]` and not `0, some_var ~ 1, 0; [N]`.

-Multiple successive bindings to a previous term, as long as it is an expression, can be compressed like so:
+Multiple successive bindings to a previous term, as long as it's an expression, can be compressed like so:
 ```rb
 # Nutshell
 neighborhood: von Neumann